 Both high-speed and regional train services run frequently between major cities in Southern Italy, including Rome, Naples, Bari, and Palermo.
 Buses are another option for getting around the region, with regional companies providing services to smaller towns and villages.

-When comparing Southern Italy vs Northern Italy, you’ll find that the laid-back attitude of the South of Italy can be reflected in transportation, with some routes being more difficult to find transportation to/from or train/bus routes not running on schedule from time to time.
-Regardless, transportation is still well-serviced and efficient when traveling in Southern Italy.
+When weighing Northern or Southern Italy, you’ll find that the laid-back attitude of the South of Italy can be reflected in transportation, with some routes being more difficult to find transportation to/from or train/bus routes not running on schedule from time to time.

 Like in Northern Italy, renting a car is another great option for getting around Southern Italy if you’re interested in having more flexibility for transportation during your trip.